abhigupta0507/NadiRakshakFrontend/README.md

    ```
    npx expo start
    ```
-4. Download Expo GO App from play store.
+4. Download EXPO GO App from play store in your mobile.
-5. For Android, Scan the QR code shown on terminal using expo app
+5. For Android, Scan the QR code shown on terminal, using expo app
 6. For IOS, scan the QR code using camera app.

+If you have any trouble setting up the project, mail us at nadirakshak@gmail.com

 # Backend Repository
 https://github.com/abhigupta0507/NadiRakshak-Backend